liuyehcf/BlogSource/_posts/vim.md

 call plug#begin()

 " ......................
-" .....其他插件及配置.....
+" .....Other Plugins....
 " ......................

 Plug 'neoclide/coc.nvim', {'branch': 'release'}

-" 设置默认开启或者关闭，1表示启动（默认值），0表示不启动
-" let g:coc_start_at_startup=0
+" Set default to on or off, 1 means on (default), 0 means off " let g:coc_start_at_startup=0

-" 在编辑模式下，触发自动补全时，将 <tab> 映射成移动到下一个补全选项
-inoremap <silent><expr> <tab>
+" In insert mode, map <tab> to move to the next completion item when auto-completion is triggered inoremap <silent><expr> <tab>
       \ coc#pum#visible() ? coc#pum#next(1) :
       \ CheckBackspace() ? "\<tab>" :